The U.S. Food and Drug Administration (FDA) is set to propose a ban on specific…

 California has led the charge in holding Monsanto accountable for Roundup’s carcinogenicity.
 In fact, as early as 2017 the state added glyphosate to its list of carcinogens.
 In March 2019, Los Angeles County issued a moratorium on Monsanto’s Roundup.
 The County Board of Supervisors cited a need for more research into glyphosate’s health effects.

 The state has a growing number of cities and counties banning or restricting glyphosate.
-Cities in California that banned glyphosate:
+According to Mercury News, the following agencies in California have discontinued or restricted the use of glyphosate:

 Certain weeds are legal all over Colorado, but glyphosate-based weed killers are not.
 In Colorado, Roundup is banned in the following cities:

-Connecticut as a state has instituted Public Act 09-56 to eliminate the use of pesticides and herbicides in K-8 school.
+Connecticut as a state has instituted Public Act 09-56 to eliminate the use of pesticides and herbicides on daycare facilities’ grounds and K-8 schools.
 And while Connecticut may not be able to compete with California in landmass, when it comes to the number of cities that have banned or restricted glyphosate use Connecticut is at the forefront.
 Municipalities with glyphosate ordinances include:

-In March 2019, the city of Miami passed a resolution banning the use of glyphosate on city property.
+Over concerns that harmful pesticides were killing the local plant life, in March 2019 the city of Miami passed a resolution banning the use of glyphosate on city property.
+The ban went to effect immediately after its passage by city commissioners.
 The city typically uses almost 5,000 galls of glyphosate products every year.
-This band will significantly reduce resident exposure.
+This ban will significantly reduce resident exposure.
+On a state level, Florida put a stop to herbicide use while it investigated its effects on wildlife.
 Other Florida cities that banned or restricted Roundup include:

 - Fort Myers